MarcialRosales/spring-cloud-workshop/readme.md

 ```

+## Configuration Management - Serving plain text [Lab]
+Sometimes we want to load other type of configuration files, for instance, an XML/YAML file that our application uses to define a set of business rules. whatever ...

+## Configuration Management - Resiliency [Lab]

+## Resiliency - What do we do if Config server is down?
+We can either fail fast which means our applications fail to start.
+PCF would try to deploy the application a few times before giving up.
+`spring.cloud.config.failFast=true`.
+Or if we can retry a few times before failing to start: `spring.cloud.config.failFast=false`, add the following dependencies to your project `spring-retry` and `spring-boot-starter-aop` and configure the retry mechanism via  `spring.cloud.config.retry.*`.

+What happens if Config server cannot connect to the remote repo? @TODO test it!

-### How to organize my application's configuration around the concept of a central repository
+## How to organize my application's configuration around the concept of a central repository [Lab]

 #### Get started very quickly with spring config server : local file system (no git repo required)
 ```